benoutram/terraform-aws-vpc-example/README.md

 This is an example Terraform project which deploys a web application using AWS infrastructure that is:

-* Created in a unique VPC
+* Isolated in a VPC
 * Load balanced
 * Auto scaled
 * Secured by SSL